carbon-design-system/carbon-preprocess-svelte/README.md

      * the bundled static index if the live build fails for any reason
      * (unresolvable `carbon-components-svelte`, unexpected `src` layout,
      * etc.), so enabling it can't turn a working build into a broken one.
      *
-     * `optimizeImports` accepts the same option, independently, since it
-     * doesn't share a config object with `optimizeCss`.
-     *
      * @default false
      */